deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 }
 ```

-In android and iOS you can easily start threads or defer blocking tasks to other threads, so there it is not a problem, but on desktop each call blocked the main process lead to an unresponsive experience.
+In android and iOS you can easily start threads or offload blocking tasks to other threads, but on desktop each call blocked the main process **and** led to an unresponsive experience.
 Even though the communication between our main and UI process was already using async electron IPC, electron froze the UI process every time the main process was blocked.

 Out of these and other frustrations the idea for a new way to talk to core was born.
-First there was only talk, like were discussions of what wire format to use: CBOR, message-pack or just plain JSON.
-A while nothing happened.
+First there was only talk, like there were discussions of what wire format to use: CBOR, message-pack or just plain JSON.

 ## The history of our jsonrpc interface

 Then treefit started writing a deltachat-command-API project which was passing requests and answers over json.
 There were two goals: make desktop development easier and to make the experiment of a KaiOS client possible [^kaios].

-[^kaios]: KaiOS has a similar problem: Only webapps are allowed, so there also a process boundary - KaiOS is small feature phones with T9 keyboard.
+[^kaios]: KaiOS has a similar problem: Only webapps are allowed, so there also is a process boundary - KaiOS is an OS for small feature phones with T9 keyboard.
 BTW: treefit still plans to make that experimental client for KaiOS.

 After he got the [first prototype](https://github.com/Simon-Laux/delta-command-api) working, Frando cleaned up and rewrote the code to make it more [idiomatic and professional](https://github.com/deltachat/deltachat-jsonrpc/pull/14).
-He also factored out the jsonrpc library and procedural macro into a dedicated rust crate, so that it can also be used by other projects: [yerpc](https://github.com/deltachat/yerpc)
+He also factored out the jsonrpc library and procedural macro into a dedicated rust crate, so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).

 Then we merged the repo into the core repo and moved desktop over to use the new jsonrpc API, which was easy thanks to the generated typescript bindings that gave good auto-completion.
 Though it still used the cffi and node bindings as transport, until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].